 If you’d like to make this project but are concerned about the safety of polymer clay you should do your research for updated information.
 Some feel that there are concerns and others feel that it is safe.
 There are other clay options you can consider depending on your purpose.

 - Air-dry clay – Air dry clay can be a great product for children and for adults who want to enjoy the creative process more than create a professional-level product.
+You can make many of these as air dry clay projects.
+You just may not be able to make them as small as in these tutorials.

 - Modeling clay – There are many different types of modeling clay at many different price points.